 Being self-employed and having my own business has been a dream of mine for a long time now.

 It’s partly because I want to build my own future and be in control of what I do with my life.

 I see so many people on social media saying how much they hate Mondays and that they can’t stand having to go into work – that’s not what I want from life.

 But on top of that is an even bigger reason; I’m sick of being discriminated against.

-Now I know that technically companies aren’t allowed to discriminate against you on the grounds on mental or physical health condition, but lets face it – it doesn’t stop them doing it.
+Now I know that, technically, companies aren’t allowed to discriminate against you on the grounds of mental or physical health condition, but let’s face it – it doesn’t stop them doing it.

 I won’t name the company, but I was once told that they didn’t take “my kind” when I told them in an interview that I was autistic.

 Such lovely people.